darkpalacestudio/manuals/common/04_04_controls_footer.md

 ### Version
 <span class="txt-yellow">*(Located left in the Footer)*</span>\
 Displays the current version of the plugin.
-If 'Help' mode is enabled via the '?'-button, the explanation will display the exact commit-hash of the plugin.
+If 'Help' mode is enabled via the **?**-button, the explanation will display the exact commit-hash of the plugin.
 <span class="spacer"/>
 <div class="pb"></div>